-101 IPART, Sydney Water Corporation, Hunter Water Corporation, Sydney Catchment Authority - Prices of Water Supply, Wastewater and Stormwater Services, Final Determination and Report, September 2005, p 96.
+130 IPART, Sydney Water Corporation, Hunter Water Corporation, Sydney Catchment Authority - Prices of Water Supply, Wastewater and Stormwater Services, Final Determination and Report, September 2005, p 96.

-102 In general terms, SCA's LRMC is calculated as the present value of the cost of SCA's next supply augmentation measure divided by the present value of the amount of water supplied by the measure.
+131 In general terms, SCA's LRMC is calculated as the present value of the cost of SCA's next supply augmentation measure divided by the present value of the amount of water supplied by the measure.

-103 IPART, Sydney Water Corporation, Hunter Water Corporation, Sydney Catchment Authority - Prices of Water Supply, Wastewater and Stormwater Services, Final Determination and Report, September 2005, p 135.
+132 IPART, Sydney Water Corporation, Hunter Water Corporation, Sydney Catchment Authority - Prices of Water Supply, Wastewater and Stormwater Services, Final Determination and Report, September 2005, p 135.

-revenue/cost certainty.
+SCA submitted that its proposed balance between the two charges would benefit SCA and Sydney Water, as the higher fixed charge would give them greater revenue/cost certainty.
 It also submitted the lower volumetric charge would send a price signal to Sydney Water that reflects SCA's Short Run Marginal Cost of supply (SRMC) over the next determination period.